-Nine months ago, we packed our bags and too many boxes and headed out to Ninoy Aquino International Airport for the last time.
+Nine months ago, we packed our bags and too many boxes, and headed out to Ninoy Aquino International Airport for the last time.
 It was six years and a matter of days since I had first arrived in the Philippines.
-During those busy years, I had some incredible experiences, made some wonderful friends, ate some amazing food (in every sense of the word), and wrote a book about it all.
-However, in six years, I never did acclimatize to the tropical heat and humidity.
+During those busy years, I had incredible experiences, made wonderful friends, ate amazing food (in every sense of the word), and wrote a book about it all.
+In six years, though, I never did acclimatize to the tropical heat and humidity.
 It made me sluggish and cross, and inclined to hide away in the air-conditioning during the hottest months.
 So, while the farewells were tough, I was over the moon to be returning to more temperate climes, where I could indulge in a boot fetish and lots of woolly jumpers…

 And I must admit, I am thriving in the cooler temperatures of Europe in general and Luxembourg in particular – although I have been surprised at how hot and humid it can get here, too, in the middle of summer.
 I have enjoyed watching the seasons change: the crisp and misty winter mornings; the magically emerging spring; the luxuriant summer running rampant through the woods; the glorious shades of autumn tinting the trees in carmine and coral, gold and ochre, orange and vermilion.
 I love, love, love the long summer evenings, that stay light till forever, and I don’t even mind that the days close up so early in winter, after the never-changing routine of 12 hours of daylight nearer the equator.

-There was the ‘suggestion’ of road rules, in a country where most people drive like cowboys, when the traffic is moving at all, and this bears no resemblance whatsoever to a driving culture that seems like a nanny state by comparison.
+In the Philippines, there was the ‘suggestion’ of road rules, as most people drive like cowboys, when the traffic is moving at all.
+This bears no resemblance whatsoever to a driving culture in Luxembourg that seems like a nanny state by comparison.
 We have already totted up a handful of minor speeding fines thanks to to the constantly changing speed limits and the constant presence of security cameras.
 Security can be tight in Manila, but not necessarily on the roads.
 And I find I miss the freedom to drive like a cowboy, too.

 I loved the Manila markets, and wrote copiously about them, so I was delighted to find that we have a great food market in the middle of Luxembourg, twice a week, full of the most wonderful fresh produce, home-made jams, salamis, cheeses and flowers.
 There is not, however, the abundance of fascinating cooked food or wonderful Filipino crafts in evidence as there were in Legaspi.
 And the Luxembourgers just don’t seem to have that same passion for food that was the norm in the Philippines.
 Even the coffee was better in Manila.